 While I was stuck cleaning the Augean Stables, he chose you to destroy Ares.
 (Kratos raises an eyebrow) Not convinced?
 How about this: while you were being crowned the God of War, I was sent to find an apple.
 (Hera laughs) They called them "Labors".
 Hah!
 Perhaps he did allow me to kill the Nemean Lion, but he made your name known amongst the people.
 A fierce warrior.
 A killer made hero.
 A man made a god.

-Evil Gloating: He knocks Kratos out and turns around and boasts to Hera about his "victory", allowing Kratos to recover and retaliate
+Evil Gloating: He knocks Kratos out, then turns around and boasts to Hera about his "victory", allowing Kratos to recover and retaliate.

 Flunky Boss: He brings Undead Legionnares into his battle with Kratos.

 The Giant: Kratos is a pretty big guy (somewhere between 6'4 and 6'6), but Herc is easily three or four feet taller.

 Genius Bruiser: At least he knows how to use proper military tactics against Kratos.